-The Ecumenical Center is a volunteer-run organization supported by a professional staff.
+The Ecumenical Center is a non-profit 501 C3 supported by a professional staff.
 We use a team approach, drawing upon the unique talents of professionals from the counseling, theological and medical disciplines.
-We work together to renew the whole person: mind, body and spirit.
+Our collaborations allow us to renew a person’s mind, body and spirit.

 Our counselors have graduate degrees and are certified or licensed as professional therapists by the American Association of Pastoral Counselors or a state licensing board.

 A licensed clinical psychologist, Dr. Frank Emmett has more than 40 years of experience, much of which he gained during his time in the United States Army and the United States Air Force.
 He served in a variety of leadership positions in military hospitals and clinics around the world, and retired as Chief of Mental Health at the U.S Air Force Clinic on Randolph Air Force Base.